How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 13

-At this stage, your virtual computer will restart.
-If it cannot boot up to 60 seconds, restart your system manually.
+At this point, your virtual computer will restart.
+If it doesn’t start in 60 seconds, restart it yourself.

 Computer Restart Warning